HarisonLacey/thnk-tnk-message-sharing/server/readme.md

 ## Application Security

-All Sensitive information in stored in a .env file not accessible via GitHub or Heroku.
+All Sensitive information is stored in a .env file not accessible via GitHub or Heroku.

 Information stored in this file includes: